TAIsRich/chuwa1010/ShortQuestions/annotations.md

 @Qualifier: There may be a situation when you create more than one bean of the same type and want to wire only one of them with a property.
 In such cases, you can use the @Qualifier annotation along with @Autowired to remove the confusion by specifying which exact bean will be wired.
 Basically, it could help identify which bean we want to use.

+@Mock: it is used to mock the objects.

+@InjectMocks:creates an instance of the class and injects the mocks that are created with the @Mock annotations into this instance; inject mockdata into method.

+@spy: Mocks are used to create fully mock or dummy objects.
+It is mainly used in large test suites.
+Spies are used for creating partial or half mock objects.